 Modern engines need a constant, high pressure supply of fuel to perform properly when under load.
 Sometimes it will be necessary to check the fuel pressure, but how do you do this if you don’t have access to a fuel pressure gauge?

-How do you check fuel pressure with using a gauge?
-The best way to measure fuel pressure on modern engines is to use an OBD II diagnostic scanner tool.
-This will give you real-time fuel pressure readings directly from the fuel pressure sensor.
+The best way to measure fuel pressure without a gauge is to use an OBD II diagnostic scanner tool.
+This will give you real-time engine fuel pressure readings, directly from the fuel pressure sensor.

 The safest method of checking the fuel system on a vehicle these days is by using an OBD diagnostic scanner.
 The fuel pressure at the injectors can be up to 2000 bar (that’s 29,000 PSI !) on diesel engines.